Wallingford, Pennsylvania: Education

 Wallingford-Swarthmore School District is the area school district.
 The first area school started in 1810 and was built on a portion of a 78-acre (32 ha) land grant of farmer and friend of William Penn.
 Nether Providence School District was formed in 1856; it merged with the Swarthmore School District to become the Wallingford-Swarthmore School District but retained both the Nether Providence and Swarthmore High Schools.
 In 1984, the middle and high schools merged to become Strath Haven Middle School and Strath Haven High School.
-The Helen Kate Furness Library was founded in 1902.

 Mother of Providence Regional Catholic School is the area Catholic school.
 It formed in 2012 from a merger of St. John Chrysostom in Wallingford and Nativity BVM School in Media.
 Originally Nativity BVM was to be the location of the merged school, but St. John Chrystosom appealed and the archdiocese changed its decision.

-Located in Wallingford is the Helen Kate Furness Free Library, which was renovated in 2006.
+Located in Wallingford is the Helen Kate Furness Free Library, founded in 1902 and renovated in 2006.

 Climate

-Wallingford has a humid subtropical climate (Cfa) and average monthly temperatures range from 33.0° F in January to 77.9° F in July.
-PRISM Climate Group, Oregon State U The hardiness zone is 7a.
+Wallingford has a humid subtropical climate (Cfa) and average monthly temperatures range from 33.0 °F in January to 77.9 °F in July.
+The hardiness zone is 7a.